WireGuard/wireguard-apple/README.md

 To get started...

+Make sure you have Go available.
+A homebrew install will do. `brew install go`

 - Clone this repo.
   - `git clone https://git.zx2c4.com/wireguard-ios`
   - Init and update submodule: `git submodule init && git submodule update`